ItsMonarch04/crash-course/README.md

 claim.
 The core is designed as synchronous, host-independent state machines that can run in a simulator, a real host, or WebAssembly.

+![The browser theater running a five-node cluster, killing the leader, and watching the survivors elect a new one without losing an acknowledged write.](theater/public/crash-course.gif)

+The animation above is generated, not staged: `./scripts/record-gif.sh` drives the real theater with Playwright and encodes the captured frames.

 ## Try the current workspace

 ```sh